 After the Viva, the examiners complete a joint report recommending one of several outcomes.
 You will receive written notification of their recommendation, along with details of any additional work required and the deadline to complete it in, within two weeks.
 Once you have submitted any corrections or revisions to the satisfaction of the examiners, they will recommend a final outcome.
 If the award of a degree is recommended you will need to submit the final version of your thesis/portfolio before a Board of Studies meeting at which the outcome is finally approved.

 Final submission of thesis /portfolio

 You will need to submit the final version of your thesis in hardbound copy as well as uploading an electronic copy online.
-Your hardbound copy will be deposited in the Library.
+Your hardbound thesis/ portfolio will be deposited in the Library.
 The electronic copy will need to be made publicly available by being uploaded to the University’s research information system Pure

 The University holds its award ceremonies twice a year, in winter and summer.